 When you challenge a rival with a basic challenge, roll 2 dice.
-When using an ability to challenge, you roll a number of dice equal to the number that follows "challenge."
-Your opponent then rolls a number of dice equal to their target character's defense, which is the number inside the shield on that character's card.
+When using an ability to challenge, you roll an amount of dice equal to the number that follows "challenge."
+Your opponent then rolls a number of dice equal to their defense.

 You want to get more successes than your opponent.

-- As the challenger, you get 1 success for each X and 3 successes for each 1. - Your rival gets 1 success for each and 3 successes for each !!!
+- As the challenger, you get 1 success for each \\ and 3 successes for each \\. - Your rival gets 1 success for each and 3 successes for each !!!.